kanztu/pr_toggle_actions/docs/foo-bar-git-lint-awesome-ci.md

 The specific command to be executed

 - required: True
-- default: true
+- default: None

 #### path

 The path to be scanned

 - required: False
-- default: None
+- default: /github/workspace

 #### ignore

 List of paths to be ignored

 - required: False
-- default: None
+- default: .git